ghrahul/OpenCv-face-recognition/README.md

 ## Train Data

-   In order train data create a folder called "recognizer" and execute trainer.py
+   In order to train data create a folder called "recognizer" and execute trainer.py